yellowled/s9y-2k11/README.markdown

 ## Features

+### Layout options

+2k11 supports three different layouts, activated by pushing sidebar plugins to the standard left/hidden/right sidebars in plugin management in the backend:

+* 3 columns, left + right sidebars
+* 2 columns, left sidebar only
+* 2 columns, right sidebar only

+(If you leave _both_ sidebars empty, you'll get a layout which looks like 2 columns, right sidebar only – just without a sidebar.)

 ### Theme options

 * **Date format:** Sets a date format used _globally_ in the theme, i.e. for entries, comments, trackbacks, static pages.
 Basically for anything controlled by the .tpl files provided by 2k11.